Recording Asteroid Occultations

 Based on the IMX174, became available in 2017.

-Is a Global shutter camera with cooling, 5.9x5.9u pixels, in 1200x 1900array (7.1 x 11.2mm) 2x2 bin possible.
+Is a Global shutter camera with cooling, 5.9x5.9um pixels, in 1200 x 1900 array (7.1 x 11.2mm) 2x2 bin possible.

-2) DVTI+Cam (Swiss) as IMX174 or IMX430 (12bit).
+2) DVTI+Cam (Swiss) as IMX430 (12bit).
 Start-up company in 2018, now selling cameras.

 New products are being developed.
 IMX430 is 1240x1624, 4.5x4.5u pixel camera (5.6 x 7.3mm) - Dedicated in-house software with many features.
 Passive cooling.
+Limited exposure to 5 seconds at present.
+Global shutter.
+A popular camera for observers upgrading from video.

 3) ASTRID (USA/Canada).
-Sony IMX296 1440x1080 px 3.4x3.4u (10bit)
+Sony IMX296 1440x1080 px 3.4x3.4um (10bit)

 Integral GPS with WIFI connection to phone or other device.
 Special record format .RAVF.
 Based on RasPi.

-Liked by our US colleagues, for pre-point observation mode.
+Liked by our US colleagues for pre-point observation mode.
 Useful for push-too coordinates (alt-az).

 VIDEO 8bit Analogue cameras